Jukebox History 1914-1933

 One of the major European counterparts to the American automatic

-phonographs of the early 1930s was produced in Belgium by Firma
+phonographs of the early thirties was produced in Belgium by Firma Wwe Pierre Eich

-Wwe Pierre Eich in Sint-Amandsberg, a part of the city Ghent.
-The first two
+in Sint-Amandsberg, a part of the city Ghent.
+The first

 of fact the manufacturer, Firma Wwe